 Arizona does not require licensure, nor does it monitor non-medical homecare providers, so the quality of caregivers is at the discretion of the hiring individual/family/care provider agency.

 To search for direct hire caregivers visit Care.com.
 It is your responsibility if you hire an individual to check and confirm credentials, references, and criminal backgrounds.
-Additionally, it is important to ensure that all laws are followed, from tax to immigration to labor.
+Additionally, it is important to ensure that all labor laws are followed, from payroll taxes, immigration, and workers compensation insurance.

 Arizona Caregiver Coalition does not endorse or recommend any individual caregiver or homecare agency.